jekyll-bootstrap-3/preview/README.md

-preview
+Preview
 =======

-Preview themes for Jekyll Bootstrap 3
+Jekyll Bootstrap 3 Themes Gallery.

+Add your theme to the gallery by editing ```themes.json```